Skip to main content

 SOC 1010-002 – Introductory Sociology (3)

-Mullins, enrl 35, TR 8:00am - 9:15am
+Unlu, enrl 35, TR 3:30pm - 4:45pm

-The fundamental concepts and principles of sociology with special attention to sociological theory and research methods.
-Survey of the diverse substantive fields in the discipline with a primary emphasis on the institutions in contemporary American society.
+The fundamental concepts and principles of sociology, with special attention to sociological theory and research methods.
+Survey of the diverse substantive fields in the discipline, with a primary emphasis on the institutions in contemporary American society.

 Expand content